 Benny met a man in Spain who changed his life.
 In his own words: “He explained that to speak a language, you’ve just got to start speaking it.
 There’s no magic, he said.
 You only need a willingness to make mistakes.”

-Think about that.
 This is actually the secret to learning anything.
-Consider anything you were passionate about learning in life, whether it was riding your bike, mastering an instrument, or playing a sport.
-Weren’t you willing enough to just give it a go, even if you weren’t that confident in your abilities?
+Think about it: whether it was riding your bike, mastering an instrument, or playing a sport, weren’t you willing enough to just give it a go, even if you weren’t that confident in your abilities to begin with?

 The self-described “fun-loving Irish guy and full-time globe trotter” has taught thousands of language learners his approach to becoming competent in a language quickly.